Star Wars Jedi: Fallen Order Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play Star Wars Jedi: Fallen Order, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Star Wars Jedi: Fallen Order, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

 Star Wars Jedi: Fallen Order has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
 The following games are similar to Star Wars Jedi: Fallen Order, but offer accessibility features for Navigation: